X-C3LL/GPOwned/README.md

   -dc-ip ip address     IP Address of the domain controller -listgpo              Retrieve GPOs info using LDAP -displayname display name
-                        Filter using the given displayName [only with -listgpo]
-  -name GPO name        Filter using the GPO name ({Hex}) -listgplink           Retrieve the objects the GPO is linked to -ou GPO name          Filter using the ou [only with -listgplinks] -gpocopyfile          Edit the target GPO to copy a file to the target
+                        Filter using the given displayName [only with -listgpo] -name GPO name        Filter using the GPO name ({Hex}) -listgplink           Retrieve the objects the GPO is linked to -ou GPO name          Filter using the ou [only with -listgplinks] -gpocopyfile          Edit the target GPO to copy a file to the target location -gpomkdir             Edit the target GPO to create a new folder -gporegcreate         Edit the target GPO to create a registry key/subkey -gposervice           Edit the target GPO to start/stop/restart a service -gpoexfilfiles        Edit the target GPO to exfil a file (* to all) to the target location -gpoimmtask           Edit the target GPO to add a Immediate Task -gpoimmuser User for ImmTask
-                        location
-  -gpomkdir             Edit the target GPO to create a new folder -gporegcreate         Edit the target GPO to create a registry key/subkey -gposervice           Edit the target GPO to start/stop/restart a service -gpoimmtask           Edit the target GPO to add a Immediate Task -srcpath Source file  Local file path
+                        User to run the immediate task -srcpath Source file  Local file path
   -dstpath Destination path
                         Destination path